The Cambridge Spring Dash 100 calendar event Enter this event »

 The roads are likely to be clear most of the way, however mudguards are still recommended in heavy weather for the benefit of our friendly pubs and their clientèle, as well as riders trying to stick to your wheel.

-- The route can be damp in places and therefore mudguards are recommended for the benefit of café proprietors and other riders – and us cleaning up the pavilion afterwards.
+- The route can be damp in places and therefore mudguards are recommended for the benefit of café proprietors and other riders.

-- This is a semi-x-rated event — you must get two proofs-of-passage – receipts or stamp-marks – one from us at Meesden Village Hall and one from White Horse Inn public houses.
-If using the provided stamps, please mark your time on the brevet, too.
+- This is a semi-x-rated event — you must answer two information-control questions – one near Meesden village Hall and one next to the White Horse Inn in Withersfield.

 - You are on a private excursion on public roads.
 The given route is advisory.

-- You should carry a lock to secure your bike at the controls.
+- You should carry a lock to secure your bike should you decide to stop.

 Start and finish at the Recreation Pavilion in Girton, Cambridge CB3 0FH, next to the church.